argorar/WebMConverter/README.md

 ### Upload to Gfycat

 Upload your new masterpiece with just one click. *A Gfycat account is required.*
+See user details in tab *General*.
+If you are creating several gfys of the same topic, tags can be usefull for you.

 ## Changelog

+#### Version 3.8.0
+* Add file size information after convert and gfycat uploader
+* Add tags in tab General
+* Update binaries
+* Cleaning the garden

 #### Version 3.7.0
 * Display original FPS in interpolate box